To qualify for Guarantee Credit:

 - Council Tax Reduction

-Get face-to-face advice or leaflets about Pension Credit from your local Service Information Point.
-You need to book for face-to-face advice.
+Get face-to-face advice about Pension Credit from your local Service Information Point.
+You need to book for this.